alefore/weblog/ten-years-of-edge.md

 This allows us to reuse Edge's file-reading logic to read dictionaries from the file system.

-How can we ensure that these modules are always given sorted sequences?
+How can we ensure that these functions are always given sorted sequences?

 You can ignore the problem:
 if the customer passes an unsorted file,